 If you’re lucky enough to run a bar out of a unique or historic building, you can let the architecture do all the talking.
 The Tunnel Bar, a nationally-recognized cocktail lounge, is built out of a tunnel once used to board trains at historic Union Station.
 The bar’s interior plays off the building’s history and shape, making it an extremely desirable place to grab a drink.

 10. Books and booze make a great combination

 Infuse your bar with the hominess and elegance of a library.
 Like the Peter Kern Library at the Oliver Hotel and The Dead Poet, literary-themed establishments offer a cozy gathering place for friends and families.
 Plus, what better place for a book club to meet?

 Camp Bar takes the urban camping experience to the next level with mounted deer heads, a roaring fire, and an interior outfitted like a cozy log cabin.

 12. Add a touch of magic

 Take a page out of David Copperfield’s book and put on a show at your bar while serving fantastic drinks.
-At Magic Lounge, bartenders double as magicians, and there are also full-on magic shows and magic lessons.
+At Chicago Magic Lounge, magic is performed by talented, professional magicians while the bar is serving up craft cocktails.